effektif/user-docs/docs/examples/fulfil-purchase-order.rst

 To extend this basic process, you could:

 * include the whole *Close customer invoice* process, replacing the final *Issue invoice* task, to make this an order-to-cash process
-* replace the *Wait for available stock* task with an automated version that precedes the *Check purchase order* task, so that the order only gets a manual manual check once the stock is available
+* replace the *Wait for available stock* task with an automated version that precedes the *Check purchase order* task, so that the order only gets a manual manual check once the stock becomes available
-* perform the *Fulfil order* and *Issue invoice* tasks in parallel, depending on how exceptions in *Fulfil order* are handled
+* perform the *Fulfil order* and *Issue invoice* tasks in parallel, depending on how people handle exceptions in *Fulfil order*
 * replace the order form file upload with separate form fields, using a list of text values for the order lines, with each order line - product code, description and quantity - in one text value.